A Botany graduate, Nithya Venkat enjoys researching and writing about topics that interest her.

 The White Sands National Monument in New Mexico

-According to the New Mexico New Port, a student journalism lab at the University of New Mexico, the white sands are the remnants of a lake called Lake Lucero that existed a million years ago.
+According to the New Mexico New Port, a student journalism lab at the University of New Mexico, the white sands are the remnants of Lake Lucero that existed a million years ago.

 Gypsum was produced at a faster rate than the water in the lake could dissolve, and due to this reason, layers of gypsum were left behind as the water evaporated.